mlaroy/mikelaroy.ca/src/posts/ipom-case-study.md

 ## Revised purpose: faster, with a new design

 Ultimately what was needed was a complete rebuild of the WordPress theme.
-The one being employed was a one-size-fits-all kind of theme, which certainly has its uses.
-For the novice site admin, this provides virtually limitless possibilities for assembling your website.
-Unfortunately, it comes with boat loads of features and required plugins like image galleries, and other bells and whistles - not being used anywhere in this site.
+The exsting theme was a one-size-fits-all kind of theme, which does have its uses.
+For the novice site administrator, it has the potential to provide virtually limitless possibilities for assembling and customizing your website.
+Consequently, it unfortunately comes with boat-loads of extra features and plugins - all the bells and whistles - none of which were being used anywhere in this site.
 And yet, all of the code was being loaded anyway.

-Thankfully, this provided an excellent occasion for a new design for the site.
+Thankfully, a new design in the works provided an excellent occasion for a new build for the site.
 Knowing the necessary features required to keep the site up to snuff, and armed with fresh designs, I went to work.

 Since I had the opportunity to build a theme from the ground-up, I was able to get rid of virutally all of the extra plugins that added to the bloat of the site, and write the code to customize it to the new design.
 Gone are the visual page builders and contact form plugins, as well as WP's own bloaty Jetpack.
 My new theme required a single plugin - Advanced Custom Fields (ACF), which enabled a customize authoring experience for the custom home page template, among other things.